 Do you want to know the best way to avoid panic if the stock market drops?
 Being educated.
 Being an intelligent investor – understanding key principles, historical trends, and best practices – will go a long way in removing investment anxiety.

-Some people have some very valid questions, like: What if the stock market drops 50% in value like it has done in the past?
+Some people have very valid questions, like: What if the stock market drops 50% in value as it has done in the past?
 What if the market drops while I’m in retirement?
 Should I sell if the stock market starts going down?
 Will I lose everything?
 Will my retirement be derailed?

 It’s absolutely normal – even a positive sign – to be concerned about these topics.
 It would be more of a concern having an investor who never pondered these scenarios than someone who had these questions and got solid answers to them.
 So let’s take a little time in this post to explore the scenario of a stock market drop.
 Because it happens.
 It’s happened in the past and it will happen again.
 Maybe next year, or next month, or even tomorrow.